|Higher Cathedral Rock

 Rack for a 5.10 climber: offset brassies, DMM offsets to grey, Black Alien, Blue Alien, full set of C3s, 2 each .4 to 1, 1 #2, 4 #3s (or still walk a bit with 3 #3s), 1 #4, 1 #5, no 6.

 Rack for a 5.12 climber: what everyone says above.

 A write up of our adventure here.
 Rad line.
 Great summer climb.
 Stays shady all afternoon.
-I've since led this at 5.11 C2, so I really do encourage more mediocre climbers like me to give this route a shot.
+Since led at 5.11 C2, so I encourage more mediocre climbers like me to give this route a shot.
 Sitting on the arm of the Crucifix will make you giddy with joy.